-I started making these cross stitched Christmas stockings for each of my children the moment I found out I was pregnant.
+I started making these cross-stitched Christmas stockings for each of my children the moment I found out I was pregnant.
 I knew it would take nine months to complete the design and have it ready for their first Christmas!
-I love these stockings and they are a critical part of Christmas Eve tradition; but they are small and don't hold many gifts.
-So, whist I love the personalisation, the handiwork, the tradition, I pretty quickly had to upgrade to a bigger solution.
+I love these stockings and they are a critical part of Christmas Eve tradition, but they are small and don't hold many gifts.
+So, whilst I love the personalisation, the handiwork, the tradition, I pretty quickly had to upgrade to a bigger solution.

 Where to buy Santa Sacks

 We also wanted to personalise the Santa sacks because there's something extra special about seeing your name on a giant bag of presents!
-We have made mammoth cotton gift tags that attach onto the ribbon of the sack with your child's name embroidered on.
+We have made mammoth cotton gift tags that attach to the ribbon of the sack with your child's name embroidered on it.

 Fabric for Santa Sacks

 We are excited to bring some of our own fabrics to market this year.
 Designed in New Zealand by New Zealand artists, our fabric gift bags and Santa sacks are tailored for the New Zealand market.
-With words in English and Te Reo, celebrating the birth of Jesus for a traditional Christmas, we also have snowflakes which are designed out of silver ferns for the novelty version of Christmas.
-Our fabric is digitally printed in China in traditional Christmas colours and suitable for all all ages.
+Our Kiwiana Christmas range has words in English and Te Reo, celebrating the birth of Jesus for a traditional Christmas, we also have snowflakes which are designed out of silver ferns for the novelty version of Christmas.
+Our fabric is digitally printed in China in traditional Christmas colours and is suitable for all ages.

 Tying the Santa sack in a bow with their personalised name tag on makes it as pretty as a picture.
-Ribbon on our Santa sack and large bags is 38mm wide, double-sided satin.
-And our re-usable gift tags are designed to fit over our bag ribbons.
+The ribbon on our Santa sack and large bags is 38mm wide, double-sided satin.
+And our reusable gift tags are designed to fit over our bag ribbons.

 Personalised Santa Sacks